MEXClife/token_contract/README.md

 ## Migrate the Contracts

-To migrate the contract, run test RPC on a separate console, and do `make`
+To migrate the contract, run test RPC on a separate console, and do `make rpc`.
+Then run `make migrate` to migrate the contracts to the development network.
 ```
 $ make rpc
 $ make migrate